esvidal/fcc/projects/notes.md

      padding: 0;
    }`

 This can help to remove default settings from browsers.

+**Type selectors** specificity value is `(0, 0, 0, 1)`.

+The `!important` keyword in CSS is used to give a style rule the highest priority, allowing it to override any other declarations for a property.